 Planning also includes unforeseen events.
 Good editorial planning can be adapted and integrates recurring events such as public holidays or industry events.
 This makes it possible to target these occasions with suitable content.

 In short: an editorial plan is more than just a list.
 It is the strategic tool that media companies need to work in a structured, flexible and targeted manner.
+But above all, there is no one right way to create an editorial plan.

 Creating an editorial plan - what are the different approaches?